winglang/wing/docs/04-reference/wingsdk-api.md

 **Inflight client:** [true](#true)

-Get the current value of the counter.
+Get the current value of the counter, Using this API may introduce race conditions since the value can change between the time it is read and the time it is used in your code.

 ### IFunctionClient <a name="IFunctionClient" id="@winglang/wingsdk.cloud.IFunctionClient"></a>